8. Conditional expectation#

 Step 2: Express \( \mathbb{E}[Y \mid X] \) as a function of \( X \).
 By substituting \( X \) into the expression for \( g(x) \), we get:

 8.2.1.
-Properties of Conditional Expectation#
+Properties of conditional expectation#

 Dropping Independence: If \( X \) and \( Y \) are independent, the conditional expectation \( \mathbb{E}[Y \mid X] \) simplifies to the unconditional expectation \( \mathbb{E}[Y] \).
 In other words, knowing \( X \) provides no additional information about \( Y \), so \( \mathbb{E}[Y \mid X] = \mathbb{E}[Y] \).